murraylax/canvasquizzeR/README.md

  - `Feedback`: General feedback given to students after they complete the quiz and answers are shown

-# Creating a QTI .zip Quiz File from a Spreadsheet
+# Reading in a Quiz from a Spreadsheet

+The package has several frontend functions for reading from different spreadsheet types, including .CSV, Excel .XLSX, and Google spreadsheets.

-## Example: Read a .CSV file to a quiz dataframe
+## Example: Read a .CSV file

 See [https://raw.githubusercontent.com/murraylax/canvasquizzeR/main/examplequiz.csv](https://raw.githubusercontent.com/murraylax/canvasquizzeR/main/examplequiz.csv) for an example quiz .CSV file.